kammitama5/kammitama5.github.io/_posts/2019-06-01-Saturday-June-1st.md

 <img src="/images/apl/d2.png" width="500">

-- It was fun because we ended up doing everything from trying out corn dogs, drawing, drinking boba and talking about functional programming and the community.
+- We'd hang out every weekend.
+It was fun because we ended up doing everything from trying out corn dogs, drawing, drinking boba and talking about functional programming and the community.
 We even went to a movie theatre one night and ended up watching various shows because the staff didn't seem to care that our tickets had expired :)
   All she could say yesterday was "I'm going to miss you" *insert crying emoji*.
 What do you say to that?